 Q: Do you supply towels for the pool and hot tub?

 All cabins have sheets, towels, bathroom amenities, blow-dryer, fridge, microwave, coffee maker, coffee and coffee condiments.
 NOT all cabins have “full” kitchens.

 A full kitchen is a kitchen with a cooking stove, utensils for cooking and dining, fridge, microwave, sink and counter area, coffee maker, coffee and coffee condiments.

 The Cedar Creek Family Cabin and the Cottonwood Cabin have full kitchens.

 Q: Which cabins DO NOT have full kitchens?

 Piney Cabin, Garden Cottage, Orchard Cabin, Juniper Cabin, Willow Cabin, Yellow Rose Suite and Morning Glory Room include a fridge, microwave, coffee maker, coffee and coffee condiments.

-Q: Are the cabins or rooms air conditioned?
+Q: Are the cabins or rooms air conditioned or heated?